"Lord, Please Heal Me."

 A couple of weeks went by with little or no relief.
 Deep breathing and trying to relax against the spasms helped some, and prayer after prayer was desperately offered.
 "Lord, please heal me."
 The name of Jesus was recited in a sort of chant, but the impetus of the recitation was "Please heal me."
 And the spasms continued.

 Knowing my natural self, the thought occurred that if I did get healed, it probably wouldn't be appreciated.
 Like the time my father and I got a cow out of a mud hole it would have died in, only to have the cow chase us to hurt us when we finally got it out.
 No good deed goes unpunished, they say.
 Would this be me?
+Would I forget where God brought me from and, in doing so, lose sight of where God might take me?

 One day, miraculously, the pain began to subside.
 The spasms abated, and now there is no longer a pain issue.
 Just as expected, I find a terrible propensity to just go on ungrateful.
 As I bore myself against the spasms and the pain, I try my best to bear up against my lesser self that would ignore God's blessing and just go on in the natural man; go on in the ungrateful.